Annual General Adjustment

 Landlords must provide a 30-day written notice for a rent increase of 10% or less, or a 90-day written notice for increases of more than 10%.

-“Banking” of Annual General Adjustments
+“Banking” of Unused Annual General Adjustments

 A note about the registration fee pass-through